cambiotraining/bacterial-genomics/materials/34-command_line_amr.md

 - `--input` - the samplesheet with the input files, as explained above.
 - `--outdir` - the output directory for the results.
 - `--run_arg_screening` - indicates we want to run the "antimicrobial resistance gene screening tools".
 There are also options to run antimicrobial peptide and biosynthetic gene cluster screening ([see documentation](https://nf-co.re/funcscan/1.1.2/parameters#screening-type-activation)).
+- `--arg_rgi_db databases/card/` - indicates we want to use a pre-downloaded version of the CARD database.
+This is optional, and the workflow will download this automatically if you don't include this option.
+However, if you run this workflow regularly, it is a good idea to pre-download the database as it saves time and bandwidth.
 - `--arg_skip_deeparg` - this skips a step in the analysis which uses the software _DeepARG_.
 We did this simply because this software takes a very long time to run.
 But in a real analysis you may want to leave this option on.

 :::{.callout-exercise}